 - The unit reports completion of the merit badge.

 - The Scout receives the merit badge.

-For more information on merit badge counselors, contact your local council.
+For more information on merit badge counselors, contact your local council or district.